arm132/McCollum_Schoenecker_ENV872_EDA_FinalProject/README/README.md

 ## Scripts and code

 <list any software scripts/code contained in the repository and a description of their purpose.>
+In the code folder you will find the following
+Durham Event Count Time Series

+Final doc

 ## Quality assurance/quality control

+We did not feel there were any
 <describe any relevant QA/QC procedures taken with your data.
 Some ideas can be found here:>
 <https://www.dataone.org/best-practices/develop-quality-assurance-and-quality-control-plan>
 <https://www.dataone.org/best-practices/ensure-basic-quality-control>